 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This cascade should not be solely relied upon to establish a diagnosis of celiac disease.
 It should be used to identify patients who have an increased probability of having celiac disease and for whom a small intestinal biopsy is recommended.

 This cascade should not be used in patients who have previously been or are currently being treated with a gluten-free diet.
-For these individuals, CDGF/89200 Celiac Disease Comprehensive Cascade for Patients on a Gluten-Free Diet should be ordered.
+For these individuals, CDGF / Celiac Disease Gluten-Free Cascade should be ordered.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 IMMUNOGLOBULIN A (IgA)